celliern/triflow/README.md

 License
 -------

-This project is licensed under the term of the [BEERWARE license](LICENSE)
+This project is licensed under the term of the [MIT license](LICENSE)